An Unbiased Risk Estimator for Learning with Augmented Classes: Proofs

-Since the marginal distribution of new classes $p^{new}_X(\x)$ is unknown, we reduce it to the difference of the marginal distributions of training and testing data.
+The marginal distribution of augmented classes $p^{\textsf{ac}}_X(\x)$ is unknown, we reduce it to the difference of the marginal distributions of labeled and unlabeled data.
 Under the class shift condition, we have,